Warning: some readers may not find this tale tasteful.

 The raiders crept forward trying to catch them unaware and capture them, since they did not want to kill those they stalked because their value as slaves was higher than the value of any possessions they might have.
 When the raiders were within range, Marita gave the signal and assigned groups to each of them.
 Elfred was on his feet and found his two raiders so close together that he was able to kill both at once with the foot and hand stab he had perfected after watching Marita demonstrate it.
 By the time he located the others, Marita had four men lying at her feet, and Dora was surrounded by three downed raiders.
 He knew there was at least one raider left when he felt an arrow hit his arm; however, fortunately for him, the arrow had passed through and been partially deflected by bushes in the copse, and it merely scratched him.
 He signaled to Marita that he was all right and that he wanted to stalk and remove the last raider.
 She signaled back approval, knowing that she and Dora had the tougher and more dangerous tasks of keeping the raider interested in shooting at them while they made poor targets.
 Elfred managed to move from tree to tree and finally got behind the bandit and tapped him on the shoulder and deflected his arrow downward as he turned to shoot.
 Turning his bow loose, the bandit reached for his knife, and Elfred saw that he was holding his knife correctly, low for an upward swing under a warrior's defense.
 He let the raider swing at him and danced backward, causing him to miss.
 Then, he kicked at the bandit's knife arm with one foot and his other arm with his other foot, a maneuver that would leave him vulnerable if he didn't perform it correctly; however, the overconfidence of youth paid off; The knife left the bandit's hand, and the other arm broke when Elfred's foot hit it about half way between his shoulder and a tree against which his hand hit.
 Elfred actually landed on his feet, although a bit off balance, and, to end the battle, he kicked the raider in the area of his stomach, very lightly.
 Marita and Dora joined him after a search of the copse revealed that this raider was the only one left.
 Marita cut a straight stick, and Dora ripped strips from a garment of one of the dead raiders and used the stick to immobilize the broken arm.

 Later, they marched the prisoner to the village of Marlar, where they told their tale and the man was questioned.
 Gib and the other leaders were satisfied that this was the raider band that had preyed on lone traders and other travelers, and they sent a party to check the dead men and bury them.
 Although Marita was willing to surrender the prisoner to be killed, she would not let the Chotans have him to torture.
-Gib saw no reason to kill the man and put him out of his misery; so, he left the prisoner with Elfred's party, and they marched him back to the camp, where they found the Chotans had removed all the bodies.
+Gib saw no reason to kill him and put him out of his misery; so, he left the prisoner with Elfred's party, and they marched him back to the camp, where they found the Chotans had removed all the bodies.
 Marita was about to kill the prisoner when Dora asked him if he wished to live or die.
 When he replied that he preferred to live, she took him away.
 A bit later, Marita and Elfred heard a blood-curdling scream, and when they investigated, Dora said that she had released the prisoner after half emasculating him and promising to complete the task if she ever heard of his involvement in violent activity.
 The man was free, but Elfred estimated his chances of survival to be very low after a broken arm and removal of a testicle without even being dosed with wine or ale.

 A few days later, they were on the verge of bidding goodbyes.
 Dora and Elfred had coupled one final time the night before; they had used each other for pleasure a total of three times.
 Dora would go in one direction, and he and Marita in another.
 Before they parted, Dora embraced both Elfred and Marita.
 "I feel like we are all comrades in arms, and I hope we never find ourselves on opposing sides in battle," she said.
 "I've had a great adventure, but I'm still looking for my consort.
 I'd pick you, Elfred, even though you are young, but I can't take a man with your knowledge to my tribe.
 I'll never tell anyone, Marita, but I know you, too, have coupled with Elfred even though it's against your doctrine.
 Just as you do, I know he is a man, not a boy.
 Blessings of the goddess to you both."
 Elfred and Marita wished Dora the best, and pledged their friendship as they parted.